The best beaches in Gran Canaria

 North of Güi, and far more accessible is the tiny fishing village of Puerto de Las Nieves, a cluster of attractive blue and white Canarian houses.
 From the harbour, the Paseo de los Poetas, lined with restaurants, craft shops and galleries, leads along the shore, to the natural pools of Las Salinas.

 For centuries, they were used to harvest salt, but now make the perfect bathing spot.
-Swimmers are protected from the crashing waves by rock barriers and it’s an exhilarating experience as the sea water rushes in.
+Swimmers are protected from crashing waves by rock barriers.
+You'll find it is an exhilarating experience as the sea water rushes in.
 The three pools are connected by volcanic tubes and there are flat areas for sunbathing.
 The lush green pine forest mountainside makes for an attractive backdrop.

 Tip: try the local speciality – caldo de pescado, a delicious fish soup.